haryanto-py/river-garbage-detection/README.md

 The purpose of this project is to:

 1. Utilize UAV-captured imagery for environmental monitoring.
-2. Detect and classify waste in river systems to aid in cleanup efforts.
+2. Detect and classify waste in river systems to aid cleanup efforts.
 3. Provide a simple, local PC-based workflow for running the waste detection system.
 4. Encourage the use of machine learning for environmental conservation initiatives.